bioinf2019/RNA_Tools/README.md

 #### This is the video about installing and runnig on Ubuntu

-This video you can download and watch once you wanto run the script.
+This video you can download and watch once you wan to run the script.

 [Instructive video](https://www.youtube.com/embed/FC1ttM7NY-0)